Skip to main content

 • 4.One-time use: each player can only be franchise tagged once in their career.
 The tag cannot be repeated.

-• 5.After the tag year: the player becomes a free agent and is removed from your roster.
+• 6.After the tag year (if not extended): the player becomes a free agent and is removed from your roster.
 You can bid to re-sign them in free agency, but you cannot tag them again.

 Note: franchise tags are off by default (0 tags per team).
 Commissioners must enable them.